yeokm1/doschgpt/README.md

 Photos of the client running on [my 1984 IBM 5155 Portable PC](https://github.com/yeokm1/retro-configs/tree/master/desktops/ibm-5155) with a 4.77Mhz Intel 8088 CPU with MS-DOS 6.22.

-As there are no native HTTPS for DOS, a [HTTP-to-HTTPS proxy](https://github.com/yeokm1/http-to-https-proxy) like this I've written running on a modern machine is needed.
+As there are no native HTTPS APIs for DOS, a [HTTP-to-HTTPS proxy](https://github.com/yeokm1/http-to-https-proxy) like this I've written running on a modern machine is needed.

 This program is heavily based on sample code in the DOS networking [MTCP library](http://brutmanlabs.org/mTCP/).
 The program also requires a [DOS Packet Driver](https://en.wikipedia.org/wiki/PC/TCP_Packet_Driver) to be loaded and MTCP to be set for the machine/VM.

 **This program was written in a short time as a toy project.
-It has not been vigorously tested thus is NOT meant for production use.**
+It has not been vigorously tested thus is NOT meant for "production" use.**

 ## Using the application